Pepper Hammock Power Project

 What to expect

-· Unobtrusive operations – Solar projects operate extremely quietly, with no associated water, air or soil contamination, odors, or light pollution.
+· Unobtrusive operations – Solar and storage projects operate extremely quietly, with no associated water, air or soil contamination, odors, or light pollution.

-· Environmental harmony – in addition to clean energy production, the operation of a renewable energy project is exceptionally passive to its environment and extensive coordination with state and federal wildlife agencies is required prior to construction.
+· Environmental harmony – The operation of the project will be exceptionally passive to its environment.
+Extensive coordination with state and federal wildlife agencies is ongoing to ensure wildlife in the area is protected.

-· Site-friendly installation – solar panel posts are driven into the ground without concrete or other materials, so native species and ground cover can continue to grow onsite.
-At the end of the project’s life, all equipment will be removed from the site, and the land will be restored to its original condition.
+· Site-friendly installation – Solar panel posts are driven into the ground without concrete or other materials, so native species and ground cover can continue to grow onsite.
+At the end of the project’s life, BrightNight will remove all equipment from the site, and the land will be restored to its original condition.

 BrightNight in your community

 Our renewable power solutions and our approach to community partnership are industry-leading.
 Throughout our development process, we dedicate time and resources to understanding local needs and the community’s vision for their future.
 To accomplish this, we incorporate community feedback during every phase of the development process.
 We view community engagement and feedback as valuable tools to improve our project designs and local partnerships.
-Our community engagement work includes:
+Our community engagement work within the Pepper Hammock community has included:

 - Building local partnerships with businesses and community leaders

 We bring more than renewable power to the communities we serve.
-By talking with local leaders, non-profit organizations (such as Chambers of Commerce), business owners, and landowners, we learn about local needs and community goals.
+By talking with local leaders, non-profit organizations, business owners, and landowners, we learn about local needs and community goals.
 These can include the need for more job training opportunities, a special interest in utilizing project land for native plant species, or the need to promote the community’s commitment to sustainable energy leadership.
 We then convert this information into action and find ways to serve the community as a local partner.
 Whatever the need, BrightNight leverages its powerful team of experts to develop power and partnership.

 We are committed to delivering the highest value in sustainability